 Working with Genie in Engee

 Engee provides the ability to develop custom applications directly in its environment using the Genie framework.
-This allows users to create their own applications, web interfaces and various integration solutions directly in the Engee workspace.
+This allows users to create their own applications, web interfaces and various integration solutions without leaving the Engee workspace.

 Engee is a ready and customised environment for running applications created with usage of the Genie framework.
 Engee also provides basic functionality for modifying them.
 The following article shows you the basic principles of working with Genie, knowing them, you will be able to adapt ready-made applications to your needs. |